KameiB/RLCraft_Translatable/config/trinkets/README.md

 Lines 613 to 620.

-Replaced oreDictionary entries with Block Ids, to make them translatable.
+Replaced oreDictionary entries with Block Ids, so they become translatable.